joey-qytyku/OS-90-fixed/README.md

 ## Where can I find documentation for driver development?

-The docs folder has some information about the kernel design and some API details.
-The best documentation is still the source code.

-The documentation will at no point will be perfect or complete, so feel free to send me an email.
+There is a full API handbook included with the source code.

 ## What subsystems are planned?

 32-bit DPMI and DOS subsystem is a priority.
+ELKS linux programs may be supported at some point.

+A 32-bit linux compatiblity layer IS a possibility, but would take a long time to be fully operational.

 ## What are the Licensing Terms?